ABenC377/cw-stag/breifing.md

 Not only will these tests verify the basic actions file, but they also provides a clear illustration of the use of the JAXP library for parsing XML files.

-You may assume that all action files used during marking are in a valid format (our aim isn't to test the robustness of the parsing libraries).
+You may assume that all gameAction files used during marking are in a valid format (our aim isn't to test the robustness of the parsing libraries).